 Suisun City is not an agricultural area, and few sites in the city have active agricultural uses as the primary land use.
 The need for special farmworker housing is extremely low.
 According to the 2012 Census of Agriculture, there were 2,846 hired farmworkers in Solano County.
 In 2011, the ACS estimates that 58 persons (significantly less than 1 percent) were employed in the agriculture, forestry, fishing and hunting, and mining industries out of a total labor force of 13,027.
-Given Suisun City's location in an urban region, it is likely that few, if any, of these persons are employed in crop production or harvesting.
+And according to the Migrant Child Education Program records there are 3 migrant worker households in Suisun City based on current student enrollment in the program.